leo-arch/clifm/README.md

 ![selection box](images/sel.gif)

 - [x] Open files without the need to specify any program.
 Via `lira` (the **built-in resource opener**), if no program was specified, CliFM will open the file with the default program associated to that kind of files.
-To open a file may be as simple as this: `o 12`, or `o 12 &` if you want it running in the background.
-Of course, you can also set a custom resource opener.
+To open a file may be as simple as this: `o 12`, or `o 12 &` if you want it running in the background (with the auto-open function you can also just enter `12`, that's it).
+Of course, you can also set a custom resource opener (say, `xdg-open`, if you like).

 - [x] **Quick search**: type `/REGEX` and CliFM will list all matches for the corresponding REGEX pattern.
 Example: `/.*\.png$` will list all the PNG files in the current directory.
 If you want to search for files in another directory, just tell the search function where to search: `/.*\.png$ /media/images`.
 And, if you want to further filter the search, you still can specify what kind of files you want.
 For example: `/[.-].*d$ -d /etc` will list all directories (-d) in /etc containing a dot or a slash and ending with 'd'.
 The quick search function also supports invert search: prepend the exclamation mark (!) to negate or reverse a given search pattern.
 For example: `!.*s$ -d /etc` will match all directories in /etc NOT ending with 'd', just as `!D*` will match all files in the current directory not starting with 'D'.

 ![quick search](images/search.gif)